Charlie Eastwood

-Charlie Eastwood (born 11 August 1995 in Belfast) is a racing driver from Northern Ireland who currently competes in the FIA World Endurance Championship for TF Sport.
+Charlie Eastwood (born 11 August 1995) is an Irish racing driver who currently competes in the FIA World Endurance Championship for TF Sport.
 Having been an Aston Martin factory driver, Eastwood was signed by Corvette Racing in 2023.

-The Irishman has collected a number of accolades in sportscar racing, including winning the 2017 Porsche Carrera Cup GB, the 2019 Blancpain GT Series Endurance Cup in the Pro-Am category, the LMP2 Pro-Am class of the 2022 European Le Mans Series, as well as the 2023 Asian Le Mans Series.
+Eastwood has collected a number of accolades in sportscar racing, including winning the 2017 Porsche Carrera Cup GB, the 2019 Blancpain GT Series Endurance Cup in the Pro-Am category, the LMP2 Pro-Am class of the 2022 European Le Mans Series, as well as the 2023 Asian Le Mans Series.

 Early career

 Having become the 2012 Rotax Max World Karting champion, Eastwood began his single-seater career in 2014, driving in the BRDC Formula 4 Championship for Douglas Motorsport.
 He would score two podiums at the season-ending round at Snetterton to finish tenth overall.

 Eastwood began the following year with a campaign in the Toyota Racing Series in New Zealand, where he would score three podiums as part of the M2 Competition outfit.
 Thereafter, he would compete in various rounds of the Formula Renault NEC and Eurocup Formula Renault categories, where he would not score any podiums.
 At the end of the year, Eastwood would win a two-year scholarship to become a Porsche-supported driver.

 In 2016, Eastwood switched to sportscars, driving for Redline Racing in the Porsche Carrera Cup Great Britain.
-The Irishman impressed during his rookie season, claiming ten podiums and a win at Brands Hatch to finish the campaign in third place.
+He impressed during his rookie season, claiming ten podiums and a win at Brands Hatch to finish the campaign in third place.
 He remained in the series in 2017, where four victories and a further six rostrum appearances helped him win the championship on countback against Dino Zamparelli.